Donald Trump Jr’s Day Trip Causes Uproar

 “We’re going to treat you well,” said President-elect Trump to the residents of Greenland.
 However, he did not rule out the possibility of using military force or economic pressure to acquire the territory, citing national security interests.
 Trump further suggested imposing “very high level” tariffs on Denmark if they resist negotiations regarding Greenland’s status.

-The United States has long recognized the strategic importance of Greenland, maintaining a substantial military presence at Thule Air Base, which houses a ballistic missile early warning system.
+The United States has long recognized Greenland’s strategic importance, maintaining a substantial military presence at Thule Air Base, which houses a ballistic missile early warning system.
 The base, situated 750 miles north of the Arctic Circle, is home to about 600 U.S. military personnel and civilian contractors.

-Greenland’s vast reserves of rare earth metals and natural resources have become more accessible due to climate change.
-Geological surveys estimate that Greenland has the world’s largest undeveloped deposits of rare earth elements – a critical component in the manufacturing of electronics and military equipment.
+Due to climate change, Greenland’s vast reserves of rare earth metals and natural resources have become more accessible.
+Geological surveys estimate that Greenland has the world’s largest undeveloped deposits of rare earth elements—a critical component in the manufacturing of electronics and military equipment.
 The U.S. Geological Survey estimates that the territory contains about 38.5 billion barrels of undiscovered oil and natural gas.

 Múte Egede, Prime Minister of Greenland, has highlighted the territory’s strive for independence from Denmark, expressing their aspiration to “remove the shackles of colonialism.”
 This independence movement has seen considerable momentum, although the citizens are divided over the timing and economic repercussions.